 You’ll want to soak the cashews for 24 hours.
 I like using cashew halves because they’re less expensive and they soak up more water making the mixture creamier.
 Once the cashews have soaked, drain and rinse them really well.

-Add the soaked cashews to a blender with 1/4 cup of raw apple cider vinegar, 2 tablespoons of fresh lemon juice and 2 tablespoons water.
+Add the soaked cashews to a blender with 2 tablespoons of raw apple cider vinegar, 2 tablespoons of fresh lemon juice and 2 tablespoons water.
 If while you’re blending you need a bit more liquid, add up to another tablespoon of water.

 You want the mixture to be smooth.
 Think butter cream smooth.
 Super, super smooth.
 Just like this…